mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

     :start-after: # rst Add local dvs
     :end-before: # rst Embed points

-The first, ``addGeoDVLocal``, allows displacement along one of the global coordinate axes (x, y, or z).
+The first, ``addLocalDV``, allows displacement along one of the global coordinate axes (x, y, or z).
-The other options, ``addGeoDVSectionLocal``, defines the displacement direction based on the plane of the FFD section to which the given control point belongs.
+The other options, ``addLocalSectionDV``, defines the displacement direction based on the plane of the FFD section to which the given control point belongs.
 On a wing with a winglet, the latter option is more useful because it allow control of the airfoil sections along the axis of the winglet, which has a different orientation than the main wing.
 This function requires the input ``secIndex`` which gives the FFD index along which the section planes should be computed (in this case, that is the same as the direction of the reference axis).
 The user can also choose the axis of the section's local coordinate system along which the points will be translated (``axis=1`` chooses the direction perpendicular to the wing surface).